ymcatwincities/openy/docs/Development/GoogleCustomSearchConfiguration.md

 # Google Custom Search configuration

-The February 11, 2020 Open Y release introduces Google Custom Search for the website out of the box.
+The Open Y release **8.2.4** introduces Google Custom Search for the website out of the box.

 ## Enabling the module